The Centre for Resilience and Social Development

 Mandi Pekan, MA, RP

-Registered Psychotherapist (Q) - Team Lead
+Reg Psychotherapist (Q) - Clinical Team Lead

-Faith Mottahedi, MA, RP, Ph.D(c)
+Faith M, MA, RP, Ph.D(c)

-Youth Outreach and Justice - Team Lead
+Youth and Community Justice - Team Lead

 Mariam studied at the Univeristy of Victoria where she received her degree of Bachelors of Child Youth Care (BCYC).
 Mariam worked as an Education Assistant for a few years where she gained experienced working with children and youth with disabilities and neurodiversity.
 She has a passion supporting young people and families impacted by systemic barriers, specifically the criminal legal system.